kevmo314/appendable/README.md

 # Appendable

-Appendable is an append-only\*, schemaless, service-less database.
+Appendable is an append-only, schemaless, service-less database.

 Appendable doesn't require a conventional server, instead it generates an index file that you can host on your favorite static hosting site.